Magnetar counterparts, kinematics and birth sites with HST and JWST: Discussion

-Finally, SGR\,0501 and 4U\,0142 are the only two magnetars with a well constrained past trajectory but no obvious SNR or parent stellar cluster.
-They are among the oldest objects in the sample, but SNRs with similar ages are known.
-If the SNR HB9 were the origin of SGR\,0501 (neglecting for a moment the direction of the proper motion vector), the kinematic age would be $\sim$10$^{6}$ years, in the extreme tail of the SNR age distribution.
+Finally, SGR0501 and 4U0142 are the only two magnetars with a well constrained past trajectory but no obvious SNR or parent stellar cluster.
+They are among the oldest objects in the sample, so plausibly an associaed SNR may have already faded, although SNRs with similar ages are known.
+If the SNR HB9 were the origin of SGR0501 (neglecting for a moment the direction of the proper motion vector), the kinematic age would be $\sim$10$^{6}$ years, in the extreme tail of the SNR age distribution.
 Given the spin-down age of $\sim$15\,kyr, this would be by far the largest discrepancy in the left panel of Figure \ref{fig:kages}.
-Although we show characteristic ages in the right panel of Figure \ref{fig:kages}, the true (kinematic) age of 1E\,2259 is a factor of $\sim$10 younger, so the detection of the associated SNR is consistent known SNR ages, in contrast with the 4U\,0142 and SGR\,0501 non-detections.
+Although we show characteristic ages in the right panel of Figure \ref{fig:kages}, the true (kinematic) age of 1E2259 is a factor of $\sim$10 younger, so the detection of the associated SNR is consistent known SNR ages, in contrast with the 4U0142 and SGR0501 non-detections.
 If the association of 1RXSJ\,1708 with SNR G346.6-0.2 holds, it must be a factor of $\sim$10 older than the characteristic age, which would also make SNR G346.6-0.2 one of the oldest SNRs known.